University of Pittsburgh Medical Center: Merger and expansion

 Expansion of UPMC continued in 2001 as Children's Hospital of Pittsburgh began merging with UPMC.
 Since then, UPMC's growth has continued, including a merger with Mercy Hospital in 2008; the opening of new Children's Hospital facilities in 2009; the integrations of Hamot Medical Center in Erie, Pennsylvania, in 2011, Altoona Regional Health System in Altoona, Pennsylvania, in 2013, and Jameson Health System in New Castle, Pennsylvania, in 2016; along with the continued expansion of overseas operations and for-profit business ventures.
-In October 2016, Susquehanna Health, a four hospital system in north central Pennsylvania, became the first domestic hospital outside Western Pennsylvania to join the UPMC system.
+In October 2016, Susquehanna Health, a four-hospital system in north central Pennsylvania, became the first domestic hospital outside Western Pennsylvania to join the UPMC system.
 Subsequently, UPMC Susquehanna merged with two additional community hospitals in October of the following year.

-In December 2016, WCA Hospital of Jamestown, New York became the first domestic hospital outside of Pennsylvania in the UPMC system.
-In September 2017, Pinnacle Health, a seven hospital system in South Central Pennsylvania, merged with UPMC and concurrently merged with Hanover Hospital.
-Cole Memorial hospital partnered with UPMC Susquehanna and merged with the UPMC system in March, 2018.
+In December 2016, WCA Hospital of Jamestown, New York, became the first domestic hospital outside of Pennsylvania in the UPMC system.
+In September 2017, Pinnacle Health, a seven-hospital system in South Central Pennsylvania, merged with UPMC and concurrently merged with Hanover Hospital.
+Cole Memorial hospital partnered with UPMC Susquehanna and merged with the UPMC system in March 2018.
 Somerset Hospital, located in Somerset, Pennsylvania, merged with UPMC on February 1, 2019.

 On February 3, 2020, Western Maryland Health System became the first Maryland hospital to join the UPMC system.
-UPMC now operates over 35 academic, community, and specialty hospitals in Pennsylvania and New York, as well as over 600 outpatient sites and doctors' offices, more than 50 facilities for physical, occupational, speech and specialty therapies, and 14 retirement and long-term care site, along with its international and for-profit ventures.
+Washington Health System merged with UPMC in 2024.
+UPMC now operates over 35 academic, community, and specialty hospitals in Pennsylvania, Maryland, and New York, as well as over 600 outpatient sites and doctors' offices, more than 50 facilities for physical, occupational, speech and specialty therapies, and 14 retirement and long-term care site, along with its international and for-profit ventures.